DBpackage/GraphDTA-DTI/README.md

 23.11.07 Update README about validation.
 Plan to upload some codes for training with valid/test.

-23.11.
-(Not available now) Add processing_data_valid.py and fixed training_validation.py for adding validation dataset during training.
+23.11.08 Adding processing_data_valid.py and update training_validation.py for training with validation.

 # Resources: